a-camarillo/resume/resume_camarillo.typ

   #list(
     marker: [•],
     indent: 0.5em,
+    [Developed Python scripts to train reinforcement learning agents, process data, and evaluate results.],
+    [Composed training documentation on simulation software with detailed explanations and examples for replicability.],
     [Researching implementations of reinforcement learning to find the optimal path for multiple manipulators in environments with obstacles.], [Developing environments with PettingZoo to test reinforcement learning